PSPC-SPAC-buyandsell/von_anchor/docs/source/design/revocation-and-tails-files.rst

 The ``unlinked()`` method finds all tails files in the tree, excluding the .hopper subdirectory, without associations via symbolic link.
 A tails file has no association until its issuer anchor associates it with its revocation registry identifier (immediately after creation).
 Neither does it have an association when a holder-prover anchor's service wrapper uploads it to its location in the tails tree – the holder-prover's revocation registry synchronization  Note that the synchronization scripts in [VT] perform the association on download to the holder-prover.

 The ``next_tag()`` method returns the next tag name available for a new revocation registry identifier on an input credential definition identifier, plus a size suggestion for the revocation registry.
 Given the expense of tails file creation, there is naturally a tension between the creation of large revocation registries for seldom-used credential definitions (too much compute time initially), against the creation of small revocation registries for often-used credential definitions (too many revocation registries and tails files).
-As such, the default behaviour of the von_anchor package is to begin with an initial revocation registry size of 256, doubling with each new revocation registry to a maximum of 16384.
+As such, the default behaviour of the von_anchor package is to begin with an initial revocation registry size of 64, doubling with each new revocation registry to a maximum of 100000.

 The ``current_rev_reg_id()`` method returns the current (with highest value tag, numerically) revocation registry identifier for the input credential definition identifier.
 With no tag specified, the initializer uses this method to determine the current revocation registry per credential definition identifier, for new credential issue.
 The operation ignores the .hopper subdirectory as its content builds.

+.. _rev-reg-update-frame:

 RevRegUpdateFrame
 ###########################################